 Research Material Contained in the Archives

 The Archives contains the administrative and operational records created by the World Bank Group institutions, and offers a vast amount of original primary source research material related to economic development.
-Our records cover a broad perspective on the business activities of the Bank, including records related to lending operations, policy decision making, relations with donor and client countries, and administration.
+Our records provide evidence of all of the business activities of the Bank, including lending operations, policy decision making, relations with donor and client countries, and administration.

-Other records related to development assistance which can be found in the World Bank Group Archives are:
+Other topics related to World Bank history which can be explored in the records of the World Bank Group Archives are:

 - • the policies and procedures for development projects